ferrance/dizave42/readme.md

 mode.
 This lets me keep the most important key under my middle finger regardless of which OS I'm on (I switch constantly).

+CAPS_WORD is enabled and configured to activate on a double tap of left shift.
+I meant for this to be used with the two one shot shifts in the thumb clusters.

 ### Nav Layer
 ![Nav Layer](images/layer-nav.png)